-- (a) No discovery may be filed until after the defendant's first appearance (filing of an answer or motion) in order to allow the Court to screen the petition, consider the Petitioner's "strike" status, set the costs due, consider the mandatory venue and to order service on the defendants or dismiss the suit in accordance with the Prison Litigation Reform Act, La.
+(a) No discovery may be filed until the court has had an opportunity to screen the petition, consider the petitioner's "strike" status, set the costs due, consider the mandatory venue, order service on the defendants, or dismiss the suit in accordance with the Prison Litigation Reform Act, La.
 R.S.
-15:1181, et seq. - (b) All discovery requests in prisoner suits must be filed into the court record by sending a copy to the clerk of court, in addition to being sent by mail to the opposing party or counsel therefore, and must include a certificate of compliance with this rule. - (c) Once the defendant has made an appearance (filing of an answer or motion), discovery in prisoner suits is governed by the La.
-C.C.P., La.
-C.C., La.
-Dist.
-Ct.
-R. and other applicable Louisiana law, subject to the restrictions set forth in this section and pursuant to the Prison Litigation Reform Act, La.
+15:1181, et seq.

+(b) All discovery requests in prisoner suits shall be filed into the court record by sending a copy to the clerk of court, in addition to sending same by mail (b) the opposing party or counsel thereof, and shall include a certificate (c) of compliance with this Rule.

+(c) Once the defendant has made an appearance (filing of an answer or motion), discovery in prisoner suits is governed by the Louisiana Code of Civil Procedure, the Louisiana Civil Code, the Louisiana Rules for District Courts, and other applicable Louisiana law, subject to the restrictions set forth in this section and pursuant to the Prison Litigation Reform Act, La.
 R.S.
 15:1181, et seq.

-(5) Any pretrial motion, rule, exception, etc., must have attached to it a memorandum of authorities in support thereof which shall include a declaration that a copy of same has been provided to the opposing party or his counsel at a specific address.
-Opposing briefs may be filed but must be received in the office of the assigned judge or commissioner, as the case may be, at least five (5) working days prior to the date of any hearing set.
-No motion, rule, exception, etc. shall be assigned for hearing until the above required memorandum of authorities, and the name and address of opposing counsel have been furnished to the judge or commissioner hearing the matter.
+(5) Any pre-trial motion, rule, exception, etc., including those incorporated into an answer, shall have attached to it a supporting memorandum that cites both the relevant facts and the applicable law, and which includes a declaration that a copy of same has been provided to the opposing party or his or her counsel at a specific address.
+The memorandum shall be served on all other parties so that it is received by the other parties at least fifteen calendar days before the hearing, unless the court sets a shorter time.
+Any opposition briefs shall be received in the office of the assigned judge or commissioner, as the case may be, at least eight calendar days before the date of any hearing set.
+No motion, rule, exception, etc., shall be assigned for hearing until the above-required memorandum, as well as the name and address of opposing counsel, have been furnished to the judge or commissioner hearing the matter.